PAT TESTING AND SELLING USED ELECTRICAL APPLIANCES

 Does the appliance protect the user from electric shock?

-The Formal Visual Inspection and PAT Testing (covered in the PAT Testing course and in the handbook) will ensure that the appliance will indeed be electrically safe.
+The Formal Visual Inspection and PAT Testing (covered in the On-Line PAT Training ourse and in the Handbook of Portable Appliance Testing) will ensure that the appliance will indeed be electrically safe.
 Microwave ovens will have to be tested for the correct power output and for leakage.

 Are there clear instructions on how to wire the plug?

 All used electrical appliances have to be provided with a plug.
 This can be either a moulded type or a re-wired type.
 These have to be supplied with a label that advises the user on how to re-wire this, in case they have to change the plug.

 Does the appliance work?